Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 chicken wings and skin for shaokao

-Chicken wings are ideal for the shaokao grill
+Chicken wings are ideal for the shaokao grill.
+(Photo features our previous spice packaging.)

 lamb shoulder for shaokao BBQ

 Traditional Xinjiang lamb skewers are a mix of lean lamb and chunks of lamb fat to keep the lean meat moist as it cooks.
-Lamb shoulder, with its mix of lean and fat, is also ideal
+Lamb shoulder, with its mix of lean and fat, is a good alternative

 Marinating meat for Xinjiang BBQ

-Marinate the meat skewers in a baggie or in a flat pan.
+Marinate the meat skewers in a freezer bag or in a flat pan.
 It’s easier and cleaner to thread them before marination than after

 Vegetable Chuan